 IT Project Manager at Ideamotive and agile advocate.

-In 2019, the total number of global mobile app downloads amounted to 204 billion.
-Last year, consumer spending on mobile apps exceeded $83.5 billion, a 17% growth from 2018.
-Apps have become central to the user experience on mobile devices like smartphones and tablets.
+In 2021, the total number of global mobile app downloads amounted to 260 billion.
+In 2023, that number is estimated to reach a smashing 299 billion!
+Mobile apps have become central to the user experience on mobile devices like smartphones and tablets.
 Many entrepreneurs consider investing in mobile app development to realize their audacious business ideas.
 Companies turn to customer-facing apps and internal apps to address the growing demand for mobility and reach their audience on every channel.

-If you’re also toying with the idea of developing a mobile app to create new revenue streams or unlock operational efficiencies, you’re probably wondering how much it costs and what factors impact the final price.
+If you’re also toying with the idea of developing a mobile app to create new revenue streams or unlock operational efficiencies, you’re probably wondering how much it costs and what factors impact the final price of mobile app development.

 This guide takes you through the process of estimating mobile app development cost step by step, diving into the different variables that come into play when determining a budget for a mobile application.